A Proud History of Service

 In 1962 local funeral director James Hamacher opened a funeral home at 237 N. Moreland Boulevard where he continued in business until 1968 when his funeral home was acquired by Grant Zinnecker and John Cesarz.
 The two purchased the Erling Larsen Funeral Home in 1975, operating out of both the Moreland Boulevard and East Broadway locations.

-Mary Lou Charapata joined Cesarz and Zinnecker in 1982.
+In 1982 Mary Lou Charapata joined Cesarz and Zinnecker.
 Following Grant Zinnecker's retirement, Mary Lou became a partner in the business in 1993.
 At that time, the firm's name changed to Cesarz, Charapata & Zinnecker Funeral Home.

 In 2000, the Broadway location was sold in order to consolidate staff and services and be more conveniently located.
-Various renovations — including improved parking in our parking lot and a newly remodeled interior — to the Moreland Blvd. location continue to ensure that the community can be served for years to come.
+Various renovations — including improved parking and a remodeled interior — to the Moreland Blvd. location ensured that the community can be served for years to come.